Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 3. [link-3: Insulin: Discovery and Controversy](http://clinchem.aaccjnls.org/content/48/12/2270.long#sec-18)

-## (Q3) Cultural Flourishing
+## (Q3) Cultural Flourishing (40 Points)

-Select one of the cases that were presented in class on Friday.
+Select one of the four cases that were presented in class on Friday.

 **Q.3.a.** Which case did you select?

-**Q.3.b.** For your case, what you wish to have happen or develop over time.
+**Q.3.b.** For your case, what you wish to happen or develop over time.
 What is your desired outcome?

-**Q.3.c.** Which cultural concepts might apply or be relevant?
+**Q.3.c.** Which cultural concepts might apply or be relevant to your case?

 **Q.3.d.**  Which skills may be usefull in navigating or advancing the situation presented to your desired outcome?